What is a Community Foundation?

 Community foundations are a purely American invention that began way back in 1914 a mere 40 miles to our north in Cleveland.

-Today, there are at least 700 community foundations in the United States, with 66 in Ohio alone.
+Today, there are more than 750 community foundations in the United States, with 82 in Ohio alone.
 The community foundation model has spread throughout the world.

 What makes them special?
 Four things: